-Although still a relatively small slice of the enterprise software market, RPA revenue has grown rapidly, increasing 63% in 2018 to $850 million over the prior year and on track to do $1.3 billion in revenue in 2019, according to Gartner.
+Although still a relatively small slice of the enterprise software market, RPA revenue has increased rapidly and shows no sign of slowing down, despite pressures from COVID-19.
+Gartner projected global revenue from RPA to grow 19.5% in 2021 to nearly $1.9 billion, up from $1.57 billion 2020, and to achieve double-digit growth rates through 2024.
 Forrester Research forecast that RPA software platform revenue will reach $2.9 billion by 2021, and the market for RPA services (deployment and support) will climb to $12 billion by 2023.

 Interest in this emerging technology is not surprising.
 RPA aims to improve efficiency, boost productivity and save money by assisting with -- or entirely replacing -- the routine and error-prone digital processing tasks still done with human labor at many companies.
 First-year returns on investment for RPA implementations can be in the double and even triple digits, according to industry analysts.
 Done right, RPA not only saves companies time and money but also frees up employees to focus on higher value work.

 As important, RPA offers traditional companies a pathway to digital transformation.
 That's because by working at the user-interface level, RPA provides companies a way to automate parts of critical business processes without ripping out and replacing the costly legacy systems that support them.
 (See the section below, "How is RPA different from automation?")